Mountain railways of India: Darjeeling Himalayan Railway

-A Z reverse on the Darjeeling Himalayan Railway.

-The Darjeeling Himalayan Railway, with the nickname "the Toy Train," is a 610 mm narrow-gauge railway that links the 88 km between Siliguri and Darjeeling.
-The latter is a major summer hill station and the centre of a flourishing tea-growing district located in West Bengal.
-The route is operated by Indian Railways., and its elevation starts at 100 m in Siliguri and rises to about 2200 m at Darjeeling.
-The highest elevation is at Ghoom station, 2300 m.

-The town of Siliguri, the start of the railway route, was connected with Calcutta (now Kolkata) via railway in 1878, while the additional journey to Darjeeling required the use of tongas (horse-driven carts) along a dust track.
-On the recommendations of a committee appointed by Sir Ashley Eden, work on the route began in 1879 and was completed by July 1881.
+The Darjeeling Himalayan Railway is a 610 mm narrow-gauge railway that links the 88.48 km route between New Jalpaiguri and Darjeeling.
+The latter is a major hill station and the centre of a tea-growing district in East India.
+The town of Siliguri, at the start of the railway route, was connected with Calcutta via railway in 1878, while the additional journey to Darjeeling required the use of tongas (horse-driven carts) along a dust track.
+On the recommendations of a committee appointed by Ashley Eden, work on the route began in 1879.
+The line opened in phases and was completed by July 1881.
+Initially, small four wheel carriages were used, which was replaced by bogie carriages later.
 The line underwent several improvements such as making its gradients more gradual over the years to increase its manoeuvrability.
-By 1909–1910, the Darjeeling Himalayan Railway was carrying roughly 174,000 passengers and 47,000 tons of goods annually.

-Important features incorporated in the line include four loops (spirals) and four 'Z' reverses (zigzags).
-The introduction of bogie carriages allowed for the replacement of the basic four wheel carriages formerly used for support and stability.
-In 1897, a major earthquake damaged the railway, requiring rebuilding of the route, including extensive improvements to the track and stations.
-Further modernization occurred as part of the Northeast Frontier Railway Zone.
-Most trains on the route are still powered by steam engines, but a modern diesel engine is used for the Darjeeling Mail train.
+The route is operated by the Northeast Frontier Railway of the Indian Railways.
+The line starts at near sea level at Siliguri and raises to over 7000 ft at Darjeeling.
+The highest elevation is at Ghoom station, 2258 m.
+The line has steep gradients and several sharp curves along the route.
+The line originally had bankings of gradient ranging from 1 in 19 to 1 in 36 with sharp curves of 50 ft radius.
+However, over the years, the line was modified, with the steepest gradient now being 1 in 23, and the sharpest curve having a turning radius of 69 ft.
+The track features four zigzags and four loops.
+The train is pulled by steam locomotives, and moves at speeds of between 20-25 kph.
+Although the service was begun in the 19th century to move humans and freight efficiently, its primary clients today are tourists.
 The railway is notable for its signage located at key vantage points, marking locations with titles such as Agony Point and Sensation Corner.
-Another feature are spirals on steep hills that provide scenic views of the valleys below.
-In 1999, the Darjeeling line was the first to be recognized by UNESCO and placed on the World Heritage List.
-A condition of being placed upon the list was that steam locomotives would continue to be used along the route.
+The spirals on steep hills that provide scenic views of the valleys below.